WinVector/Examples/versioning_data/Please_Version_Data.md

-An important goal of our [Win Vector LLC teaching offerings](https://win-vector.com/training-overview/) is to instill in engineers an empathy of how data is likely to be used.
+An important goal of our [Win Vector LLC teaching offerings](https://win-vector.com/training-overview/) is to instill in engineers some familiarity with and empathy for how data is likely to be used for analytics and business.
 Having such engineers in your organization *greatly* increases the quality of data later available to your analysts and data scientists.
-This greatly expands what is possible in prediction and forecasting, which can lead to significant revenue opportunities.
+This in turn expands what is possible in prediction and forecasting, which can lead to significant revenue opportunities.

-I’d like to illustrate this with an example.
+I’d like to illustrate a data issue that can squander such opportunities with an example.

 ## An Example Problem

-Suppose you are purchasing predicted and scheduled movie attendance data for your region.
+Suppose you are purchasing past scheduled and future predicted movie attendance data for your region.
 The data is initially described as having aligned published movie schedules with a projection of attendance and looks like the following schedule from [The Roxie movie house](https://roxie.com/calendar/).

 ``` r